iam-rayees/Terraform-logs-secrets/README.md

-# Terraform Day 5: Enabling TF_LOG and Working with Sensitive Information
+## Enabling TF_LOG and Working with Sensitive Information

 ## Overview